Documentation Index

 Fastest way to get started with Pangolin using the hosted control plane.
 No credit card required.

-Connection logs are only available in Pangolin Cloud or self-hosted Enterprise Edition.
+Network logs are only available in Pangolin Cloud or self-hosted Enterprise Edition.

-What are Connection Logs?
+What are Network Logs?

-Connection logs capture tunnel sessions from clients to private resources.
+Network logs capture tunnel sessions from clients to private resources.
 They are useful for:- Observing which clients and users opened sessions to which private resources

 - Reviewing source and destination addresses and protocols (TCP and UDP)